When solitude turns into loneliness, the results can be detrimental and potentially devastating, particularly for older adults.

 And the number of persons aged 80 years or over is projected to triple, from 143 million in 2019 to 426 million in 2050.
 With this increase in older citizens comes the potential for an increasing lonely population, wrestling with the need to rebuild and reclaim its social capital, but without the means or wherewithal to do so.

 Popular press has recognized the importance of loneliness growing among older adults.
 Media sources ranging from The Washington Post, The New York Times, National Public Radio, The Japan Times, and The Guardian have all recently addressed its impact on society.

-The topic has relevance not only to individuals and families, but also to medical professionals, corporations, advocacy groups, and governments that are affected by its consequences.
-Now, many diverse stakeholders have the opportunity to help mitigate the impact.
+The topic has relevance not only to individuals and families, but also to medical professionals, corporations, advocacy groups and governments that are affected by its consequences.
+Indeed, in January 2018, the UK appointed the world's first Minister for Loneliness.

-We gained unique insights from this global group of medical professionals, social workers, academic researchers, technologists, consumer and device manufacturing experts, software startups focused on the aging market, advocacy groups, and government officials.
+We gained unique insights from this global group of medical professionals, social workers, academic researchers, technologists, consumer and device manufacturing experts, software startups focused on the aging market, advocacy groups and government officials.

 This report focuses on five important questions:

 - Why must organizations understand loneliness and aging?

 - What precipitates loneliness?